rubenrua/Notes/langs/rust/0002_performance.md

 Currently, performance is not only about execution time, but it is also about development time too.
 And Rust is a more productive language than C. Two examples:

- * Compare a GStreamer/Gtk element in rust Vs the boilerplate C version.

  * Watch the ["Full Stack Fest 2015: Rewriting a Ruby C Extension in Rust, by Yehuda Katz" video](https://www.youtube.com/watch?v=2BdJeSC4FFI) or this fantastic [summary by Steve Klabnik](https://gist.github.com/steveklabnik/1a3ec0ca676aaddf766e).